trolie/spec/docs/articles/media-types.md

 trade-offs between efficiency and other qualities.
 For more information please review the article [Performance Trade-offs in the TROLIE Schema Design](./tradeoffs).

-The "slim" media type use for seasonal ratings, `application/vnd.trolie.seasonal-ratings-proposal-slim.v1+json`, is much more space-efficient but requires a few processing steps and assumptions:
+Because the TROLIE specification chose to [leverage media types to evolve the interface](../decision-log/media-type-versioning), the project was able to implement a "slim" media type use for seasonal ratings, `application/vnd.trolie.seasonal-ratings-proposal-slim.v1+json`, that complements `application/vnd.trolie.seasonal-ratings-proposal.v1+json`.
+This "slim" format is much more space-efficient but requires a few processing steps and assumptions:

 1. The `limit-type` used in the proposal is specified by the Ratings Provider as a parameter of the media type.
 The `limit-type` chosen determines the layout of